edleeman17/edleeman.co.uk/content/about.md

 # About me

 Hi, I’m Ed.
-I’m a Software Engineer and DevOps Engineer in training based in Portsmouth, UK.
-I currently work for TotalJobs Group.
+I’m a Platform Engineer in training based in Portsmouth, UK.
+I currently work for Stepstone Group.

 I am a keen writer over at my main blog The Self-Hosting Blog where I write informative tutorials on how to self-host opensource software.
 I try to keep the blog posts simple, to try and show my readers how easy it is to spin up their own applications, rather than using centralised software.